youranye/RPG-Game-Void-Quest/resources/GrimGardsLair.md

 in this room there is a small key on the floor what do you do?

 ## Options
- - Pick it up -> #GrimGards Room
+ - Pick it up -> #Room6
  - Leave it there -> #room4s

-# GrimGards Room
+# Room6

-You enter a massive room with a towering Figure in the middle.
+You enter a dim corridor, lit by a single torch.
+What do you do?

 ## Options
- - There is no escape you must fight -> #FinalFight
+ - Take the Torch -> #Room6L
+ - Go into one of the doors of the corridor -> #DarkRoom

+# Room6L

+The corridor has 2 Doors, What do you do?

+## Options
+ - Go through the steel Door -> #DarkRoomL
+ - Go through the red Door -> #GrimGards Room

+# DarkRoomL

+You Enter the room and the door shuts behind you. causing you to drop the torch, which lands in a puddle of water.

+## Options
+ - Try to leave the room -> #DarkRoom3
+ - Try to feel around the room -> #DarkRoom2

+# DarkRoom

+You enter the room and the door shuts behind you, you cannot see anything in the darkness.

+## Options
+ - Try to leave the room -> #DarkRoom3
+ - Try to feel around the room -> #DarkRoom2

+# DarkRoom2

+You try to feel around your surroundings but cannot feel anything.

+## Options
+ - try to leave -> #DarkRoom3

+# DarkRoom3

+You Try to leave the Room, but can't.
+A being Attacks you in the Dark!

+## Options
+ - Fight -> #DarkRoomFight

-# [battle] FinalFight
+# [battle] DarkRoomFight

 ## Enemy
- - GrimGard The Goliath
+ - ???

 ## Next
- - start#end
+ - #GrimGards Room